cgplayer2000/gm-bg/README.md

 Allows GMs to set a GM-only background image.

+This is death-save's work.
+I'm just adding a quick fix.

 ## Usage
 Open the Scene Configuration form and set a GM background using the filepicker: